 “Perfectly strange.
 We’re going to a club over in the Bowery.
 It’s about midnight, the witching hour.
 Let the freaks begin.”

 We find a cab (I don’t know how) and arrive at CBGB’s.
-Joey hustles me in with a ten-spot to the bouncer through the door.
+Joey hustles me in with a ten-spot to the bouncer at the door.
 The club is minuscule and teeming with people.
 Everyone dresses like a Joey fashion idol – body shirts, platform shoes, tight tight jeans, and tons of makeup.
 The band has to play in the middle of the club up against a wall.
 The first band is okay, but then the headliners get up: the New York Dolls.
 Dressed like women, actually cheap whores, they throw themselves at the pressing fans.
 The singer, David Johanson, reaches down and grabs me out of the crowd.
 With his long arms around me so I can’t get away, he sings to me about a ‘Personality Crisis.’

 ‘About that personality crisis, you got it while it was hot

 It’s always hard to know when frustration and heartache what you got